 3. Cut Your Grass And Begin Digging

-Most rain gardens range from 4 – 8 inches deep and consist of 100 – 300 square feet.
+Most rain gardens range from four to eight inches deep and consist of 100-300 square feet.
 As you dig, make sure to create a flat base in the center of the garden that’s at least 2 feet wide to ensure that the water can infiltrate uniformly.
 You’ll want the sides of the garden to be sloped so that it's shaped like a bowl.
-Just make sure the outer edge of the garden is high enough to keep the water from flowing out – shoot for at least 6 inches above the highest expected water level.
+Just make sure the outer edge of the garden is high enough to keep the water from flowing out – shoot for at least six inches above the highest expected water level.

 4. Add Soil, Plants And Mulch

-As your plants begin to grow, you should water all of them, including the species in zone 3, which require the least amount of water.
-This additional watering will ensure that all of your plants live through the drier seasons.
+As your plants begin to grow, you should water all of them, including the species in zone three, which require the least amount of water.
+This additional watering will ensure that all your plants live through the drier seasons.